 All in all, these Sproodle puppies are intelligent, inquisitive, quick to learn, very loyal and make excellent companions.

-WE ARE LOOKING FORWARD TO LATE FALL, AND WINTER PUPPIES
+WE ARE LOOKING FORWARD TO LATE WINTER, AND SPRING PUPPIES

 What is the adoption process and how much does it cost?